 The District contracts with the volunteer fire company to lease the premises on a yearly basis.
 The volunteer fire company owns the premises.
-The total rental charges amounted to \$72,600 and \$71,500 for the years ended December 31, 2011 and 2010, respectively.
+For the years ended December 31, 2012 and 2011, the total rental charges amounted to \$72,600 for each year.